TheScriptGuy/PrismaAccess-EgressIPs/README.md

 optional arguments:
-  -h, --help            show this help message and exit --fileName FILENAME   List of json formatted egress IPs --csv CSV             Convert the json formatted egress IPs into comma separate values (CSV).
-Does not display formatted table.
+  -h, --help            show this help message and exit --fileName FILENAME   List of json formatted egress IPs --setAPIKey SETAPIKEY
-  --setAPIKey SETAPIKEY
                         Sets the API key into prisma-access-api.key file --showAPIKey          Shows the Prisma Access API Key from the prisma-access-api.key file.